TWUOnline/multi-access/pages/05.teach/04.instructor-guide/default.md

 [/ui-accordion-item]
 [ui-accordion-item title="Online Learning Resources for Students"]

-If not already on your course Home Page, please direct your studnets to the [Online Learning Resources](https://www.twu.ca/academics/academic-support/online-learning-resources) webpage.
+If not already on your course Home Page, please direct your students to the [Online Learning Resources](https://www.twu.ca/academics/academic-support/online-learning-resources) webpage.

 In particular, you may want to share the following links:
 - [Tips for Success](https://www.twu.ca/academics/academic-support/online-learning-resources/online-learning-environment/tips-success)